Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 3. Change you view so that you can see Radar_FOV's () field of view.

-If you were only using the Line of Sight constraint, the sensor field of view would be round.
-In this instance, you are taking into account the central body (Earth) and terrain which is causing the blockage of the sensor's field of view.
+If you were only using the Line of Sight constraint, the sensor's field of view would be circular.
+In this instance, you are taking into account the central body (Earth) and terrain, which is causing the blockage of the sensor's field of view.

-2. Set the following in the Standard Object Database tool:
+3. Set the following search criteria when the Search Standard Object Database dialog box opens:

-5. Select MAROC-TUBSAT, BeeSat and DLR-Tubsat in the Results: list.
+6. Multi-select MAROC-TUBSAT, BeeSat and DLR-Tubsat in the Results list.

 Determine the total time each satellite appears within the sensor's field of view.
-That is considered access time.
+That is considered the total access duration.
 You will use this value as a benchmark to see if the radome affects accesses to the satellites.

 2. Select Access... () in the shortcut menu.